farooqkz/pingbot/README.md

 !kick \<nick\> : Kicks \<nick\>

-#Raw Pingbot
+# Raw Pingbot
 raw_ping.py is a version of Pingbot without any command except !ping and !help

-you may use it to make your own pingbot. if you did please send me a version of it!
+You may use it to make your own pingbot. if you did please send me a version of it!
 Thanks!